rplatotech/AutoEmailReminder/README.md

 python Timesheet_reminder_oultook.py

 NOTE:
 - This code sends out an email each time the code is run.
-However, if an automatic schdeule is set to send on a desired day and time, use the following steps.
+However, if you want an automatic schdeuler to send the reminder email on a desired day and time, use the following steps.

 *Using Windows Task Sceduler to automatically send the reminder email every Friday at 9:30 AM*
  - Follow the steps as illustated in the screenshots for Automatic scheduling(running the code every friday at 9:30 am)